skandlab/PUREE/README.md

 where

 variable	description

-test_data_path	string; path to the gene expression matrix in .tsv, .csv or .parquet gene_id_nomenclature	string; gene ids nomenclature: 'ENSEMBL' or 'HGNC' email	string; your academic email
+test_data_path	string; path to the gene expression matrix in .tsv, .csv or .parquet gene_id_nomenclature	string; gene ids nomenclature: 'ENSEMBL' or 'HGNC email	string; your academic email

 ## Input